By Published On: October 6, 2019Categories: Fear of Flying

 One of the main concerns I have of the many programs, books, methods, classes, toolkits, and so on, that are found on the internet is that many of them are created by people (pilots, airlines, or random others) who are not mental/emotional health experts.
 While they may have good intentions, they don’t understand the ins and outs of how deeper underlying emotions contribute to this fear.
 Flying phobia is actually quite complicated and resolving it generally takes an understanding of the many deeper psychological and emotional processes that actually build and feed this fear for people.
 (In fact, even many therapists who don’t specialize in this fear don’t understand the complexity of resolving fear of flying.)

 Knowledge and statistics-based courses and programs generally involves teaching people about the plane, flying, and why people shouldn’t be anxious.
 Their hope is that if they can convince you that flying is safe, then it will help you overcome the irrational fear.
 However, while reassurance with stats and understanding the process of flying can be helpful to a certain degree, there really is no rationalizing something irrational.
 Most people who are afraid to fly know that the fear is what’s known as an “irrational fear” (as it’s based on emotion, not on rational thought processes).
-However, simply knowing that doesn’t make the fear go away.
+No matter how much someone mentally knows they will be okay, the emotional fear overrides what they know.

 The thing about fear of flying that most people overlook is that it’s an incredibly emotionally-based phobia.
-While learning about flying, understanding statistics, and other knowledge can help with the front of the brain anxiety (things you can grasp mentally on a conscious level), the vast majority of fear of flying is actually driven by unconscious, emotional, back of the brain processes.
-This is the reason that many people will go through courses and books learning about flying, and then they end up coming to me saying that it was somewhat reassuring to learn about how flying works (front of the brain), however still felt terrified to fly (back of the brain/emotions).
+While learning about flying, understanding statistics, and other knowledge can help with the front of the brain anxiety (things you can grasp mentally airplane window and wingon a conscious level), the vast majority of fear of flying is actually driven by unconscious, emotional, back of the brain processes.
+This is the reason that many people will go through courses and books learning about flying, and then they end up coming to me saying that it was somewhat reassuring to learn about how flying works (front of the brain), however still felt terrified to fly (back of the brain/emotional responses).

 When people try to use knowledge in an attempt to overcome a fear, it is essentially attempting to gain more control when, in reality, what is needed is to learn how to relinquish control without being in a panic.
 When scared or panicked, the back of the brain completely overpowers the front of the brain.
 There are times in life where there is discomfort and lack of control, and no matter what we try to do to control it, we have to learn to sit with that unknown and uncomfortable space, and put trust and faith into others.